chris-moreton/rival-chess-haskell/README.md

 ### Background

 Rival Chess was first written in Pascal in 1988, then C++ in 1994.
-It was converted to Java in 2010, then to Kotlin in 2019.
+It was converted to Java in 2008, then to Kotlin in 2019.

 The Kotlin conversion moved the code towards a functional style, having been inspired by Cardano.
 I'm now rewriting it in Haskell and being forced to do it properly.
+I am a terrible programmer.